 What is a Market Shaping Strategy?

 Incorporated into this section is our Care Market Strategy which is intended to support the longer-term vision for our market over the next 3 to 5 years.
 Its sets out the challenges we face, the council's priorities for adult social care and how it would like to see the care providers develop to help supports its wider vision for vulnerable adults in Essex.
 The strategy makes clear our commissioning intentions for the future as well as setting out what actions we plan to take to shape the market.
-The document will be refreshed annually.

 Key Messages for Providers: